Harry-Dinh/Re-Connect/README.md

 This repository was previously home to many other projects besides Re:Connect.
 They were moved to make this repository less cluttered and confusing.
 However, the original path to the Re:Connect source code were still in the same place to prevent errors when Xcode trying to find the original path.

 ## ℹ️ About Re:Connect

-### Info
 Re:Connect (pronounced "reconnect") is a social media application similar to X (Twitter) but it focuses more on keeping users safe online.
 It has a native iOS user interface that feels right at home for Apple users and an incredible user experience that feels delightful to use.

-### Re:Connect (iOS)
-- **Repository path:** `Practice Projects/ReConnect`
-- **Code name:** `Re:Connect (iOS)`
-This is the original version of Re:Connect written for iOS.
-It was built entirely using SwiftUI and with modification can be optimized for the iPad interface, as well as reusing the same code to port the app to macOS. *Note that this project maybe retired sometimes in the future to prioritize the cross-platform version.*

-### Re:Connect (Mobile)
-- **Repository path:** `ReConnect_Uni`
-- **Code name:**: `Re:Connect (Uni_Mobile)`
-This version of Re:Connect is still being planned.
-The purpose and functionality of this app remains identical to its iOS counterpart.
-The only difference is that this app will be built with Flutter instead of SwiftUI, allowing it to be run both on Android and iOS rather than exclusive to iOS.
+Most importantly, this app aims to be different from other social media platforms, by **prioritizing the user's privacy on top of everything else!
+Data of the users will never be sold and no ads are present on the platform.**

+This app incorporates **Firebase Database** to host the backend database to store user's profile info, posts and almost all the data on Re:Connect. **Firebase Auth** provides account authentication and creation that uses the latest cryptography technology to protect the user's password and account info in the industry-standard way.

-## 🛜 Backend Management
+## Features
-Both the iOS and future cross platform app use Google Firebase for database and authentication support on the backend.

-### Firebase Database Integration
-The data for almost everything the user does in the app (i.e. user profiles, posts, user metadata, etc.) are stored in **Firebase Database**, a NoSQL database that store data as a dictionary format that can also be easily read as JSON.

-### Firebase Auth Integration
-The login/logout and account management is handled by **Firebase Auth**, it does everything under the hood including "Sign in with Google/Facebook/Apple" buttons, as well as the standard Email/Password sign in that is very secured, requiring no knowledge of encryption to work with this API.
+The following list contains all of the features planned to be included in Re:Connect.
+A green checkmark next to a feature indicated that it has been implemented and working properly.
+Note this list is not exhaustive!

+- ✅ Account creation and authentication
+- ✅ Profile customizations (i.e. colour banner, profile picture, username...)
+- ✅ Following other users (public users)
+- Following other users (private users)
+- Sharing text-based posts
+- Sharing media-based posts
+- ✅ Search for users
+- Search for posts
+- Friend groups creation
+- Re:Awards